Ilya-Shirikov/Ilya-Shirikov/README.md

 ### 📈 Learning
-- 🌱 I’m currently studying neural networks from the basics to the advanced level (CV, NLP)😆
+- 🌱 I’m currently studying neural networks from the basics to the advanced level (CV, NLP)